Finslerian wormhole solution in the framework of modified gravity

+{Birkhoff theorem \cite{Morris, Li1, Chowdhury} shows well that most static vacum solutions are reducible to Schwarzschild form.
+Hence, we will assume the Finsler structure in a similar form,}

-where $\bar{F}$ is a Finsler structure in two dimensions, and we assume that $\bar{F}$ has the form,
+where $\bar{F}$ is a Finsler structure in two dimensions \cite{Li1, Wang}, and we assume that $\bar{F}$ has the form,

-Within the Finsler framework in Eq. (\ref{Eq.10}) $a(r)$ stands for the redshift function, while $b(r)$ is the shape function \cite{Konoplya}. $a(r)$ explains the redshift effect and tidal force in the wormhole space-time.
-The shape function $b(r)$ specifies how a wormhole is shaped.
-The wormhole throat is positioned at a minimal surface radius $b(r_0) = r_0$, and the nonmonotonic radial coordinate $r$ falls from infinity to $r_0$ before increasing from $r_0$ back to infinity.
-To prevent the appearance of an event horizon, everywhere $a(r)$ must be a finite.
-At the throat singularity does not exist for the traversable wormhole metric. $b(r)$ needs to meet the requirements \cite{Morris} below to produce the wormhole solutions: \begin{itemize} \item Radial co-ordinate $r$ has a range of values from $r_0\leq r \leq \infty $, where $r_0$ is the throat radius. \item Within the throat $b(r)$ fulfill the requirement $b(r_0)= r_0$, as well as for out of the throat, i.e., for $r > r_0, 0<1-\frac{b(r)}{r}$. \item Shape function $b(r)$ at the throat must satisfy the flaring out requirement, i.e., $b^{\prime}(r_0) < 1$, where the derivative is with respect to $r$. \item The minimum requirement for the space-time geometry to be asymptotically flat $\frac{b(r)}{r}\rightarrow 0$ as $|r|\rightarrow \infty$. \end{itemize} The geometry of the wormhole space-time is described by the requirements listed above.\\ For two-dimensional Finsler structure $\bar{F}$ Eq. (\ref{Eq.11}) one can obtain the Finslerian metric as,
+{Within the Finsler framework in equation (\ref{eq.10}), $a(r)$ stands for the redshift function, while $b(r)$ is the shape function \cite{Konoplya}. $a(r)$ explains the redshift effect and tidal force in the wormhole space-time.
+Specifically, $a(r)$ provides information about how time dilation and gravitational effects vary with radial distance in the wormhole. $a(r)$ must be finite everywhere to avoid the presence of horizons within the wormhole.
+The finiteness of $a(r)$ is essential to ensure that the wormhole remains traversable and free from singularities or event horizons.
+Since a horizon, if present, would prevent two-way travel through the wormhole.
+Particularly when $a(r)=0$ \cite{Mishra,Manjunatha}, implies a tideless condition.
+In the context of wormholes, this tideless condition is a significant characteristic, as it indicates that there are no significant tidal forces affecting the space-time \cite{Konoplya,Krishna}.} The shape function $b(r)$ specifies how a wormhole is shaped.
+The wormhole throat is positioned at a minimal surface radius $b(r_0) = r_0$, and the nonmonotonic radial coordinate $r$ falls from infinity to $r_0$ before increasing from $r_0$ back to infinity. $b(r)$ needs to meet the requirements Morris-Thorne et al. \cite{Morris} below to produce the wormhole solutions: \begin{itemize} \item Radial co-ordinate $r$ has a range of values from $r_0\leq r \leq \infty $, where $r_0$ is the throat radius. \item Within the throat $b(r)$ fulfill the requirement $b(r_0)= r_0$, as well as for out of the throat, i.e., for $r > r_0, 0<1-\frac{b(r)}{r}$. \item Shape function $b(r)$ at the throat must satisfy the flaring out requirement, i.e., $b^{\prime}(r_0) < 1$, where the derivative is with respect to $r$. \item The minimum requirement for the space-time geometry to be asymptotically flat $\frac{b(r)}{r}\rightarrow 0$ as $|r|\rightarrow \infty$. \end{itemize} The geometry of the wormhole space-time is described by the requirements listed above.\\